guidok91/spark-movies-etl/README.md

 ## Data pipeline design
-The Spark data pipeline consumes data from the raw layer (incrementally, for a given date), performs transformations and business logic, and persists to the curated layer.
+The Spark data pipeline:
+- Reads data from the raw layer — incrementally for a given date, filtering by `ingestion_date`.
+- Performs data cleaning, transformations and business logic.
+- Writes to the curated layer — partitioned by `day(timestamp)`, leveraging [Iceberg's hidden partitioning](https://iceberg.apache.org/docs/latest/partitioning/) for optimal querying.

 After persisting, Data Quality checks can be run using [Soda](https://docs.soda.io/soda-core/overview-main.html).

-The curated datasets are in partitioned by ingestion date.

 Note that for the purpose of running this project locally, we use an Iceberg catalog in the local file system.
-In production, we could use for instance the AWS Glue data catalog, persisting data to S3.
+In production, we could for instance use the AWS Glue data catalog, persisting data to S3.
 [See doc](https://iceberg.apache.org/docs/latest/aws/#spark).

 Additionally, in a production scenario it's recommended to periodically run [Iceberg table maintenance operations](https://iceberg.apache.org/docs/latest/maintenance/).